Tooth decay: Other measures

 Calcium, as found in food such as milk and green vegetables, is often recommended to protect against dental caries.
 Fluoride helps prevent decay of a tooth by binding to the hydroxyapatite crystals in enamel.
 Streptococcus mutans is the leading cause of tooth decay.
-Low concentration fluoride ions act as bacteriostatic therapeutic agent and high concentration fluoride ions are bactericidal.
+Low-concentration fluoride ions act as a bacteriostatic therapeutic agent.
+High-concentration fluoride ions are bactericidal.
 The incorporated fluorine makes enamel more resistant to demineralization and, thus, resistant to decay.
 Fluoride can be found in either topical or systemic form.
 Topical fluoride is more highly recommended than systemic intake to protect the surface of the teeth.
 Topical fluoride is used in toothpaste, mouthwash and fluoride varnish.
 Standard fluoride toothpaste (1,000–1,500 ppm) is more effective than low fluoride toothpaste (< 600ppm) to prevent dental caries.

-It is recommended that all adult patients to use fluoridated toothpaste with at least 1350ppm fluoride content, brushing at least 2 times per day and brush right before bed.
-For children and young adults, use fluoridated toothpaste with 1350ppm to 1500ppm fluoride content, brushing 2 times per day and also brush right before bed.
-American Dental Association Council suggest that for children <3 years old, caregivers should begin brushing their teeth by using fluoridated toothpaste with an amount no more than a smear.
-Supervised toothbrushing must also be done to children below 8 years of age to prevent swallowing of toothpaste.
+It is recommended that all adult patients use fluoridated toothpaste with at least 1350ppm fluoride content, brushing at least 2 times per day, and brushing right before bed.
+For children and young adults, use fluoridated toothpaste with 1350ppm to 1500ppm fluoride content, brushing 2 times per day, and also brushing right before bed.
+The American Dental Association Council recommends that for children under 3 years old, caregivers should begin brushing their teeth by using fluoridated toothpaste with an amount no more than a smear.
+Supervised toothbrushing must also be done for children below 8 years of age to prevent swallowing of toothpaste.
 After brushing with fluoride toothpaste, rinsing should be avoided and the excess spat out.
 Many dental professionals include application of topical fluoride solutions as part of routine visits and recommend the use of xylitol and amorphous calcium phosphate products.

-Silver diamine fluoride may work better than fluoride varnish to prevent cavities.
+Silver diammine fluoride may work better than fluoride varnish to prevent cavities.
 Systemic fluoride is found as lozenges, tablets, drops and water fluoridation.
 These are ingested orally to provide fluoride systemically.

-Water fluoridation has been shown to be beneficial to prevent tooth decay, especially in low social economical areas, where other forms of fluoride is not available.
+Water fluoridation is beneficial in preventing tooth decay, especially in low socioeconomic areas, where other forms of fluoride are not available.
 However, a Cochrane systematic review found no evidence to suggest that taking fluoride systemically daily in pregnant women was effective in preventing dental decay in their offspring.

-While some products containing chlorhexidine have been shown to limit the progression of existing tooth decay; there is currently no evidence suggesting that chlorhexidine gels and varnishes can prevent dental caries or reduce the population of Streptococcus mutans in the mouth.
+While some products containing chlorhexidine have been shown to limit the progression of existing tooth decay, there is currently no evidence suggesting that chlorhexidine gels and varnishes can prevent dental caries or reduce the population of Streptococcus mutans in the mouth.